ghudner/JavaDevProCodeGolfExample/README.md

 # Welcome to DevPro Code Golf!

-- This repo contains **5 challenges in both Java and JavaScript**: `src/Java/Challenges/ChallengeX.java` `src/JavaScript/Challenges/ChallengeX.js`
+### There are 5 challenges in Java and JavaScript here:
+`src/Java/Challenges/ChallengeX.java`

+`src/JavaScript/Challenges/ChallengeX.js`
-- Inside each file, you’ll find a **single function** stub `f()` that you must implement.
+- Inside each file, you’ll find a single function stub. **Implement `f()` with the least number of characters possible (including whitespaces)**
-- **You may only modify the function itself** (no touching the test harness, mains, and no new imports — yes, we’ll know 😎)
+- **You may only modify the function itself**  - no touching the test harness and **no imports/libraries**

-Open this repo in IntelliJ or VS Code.

-Running the main functions in **JavaCodeGolfMain.java** and **JavaScriptCodeGolfMain.js** will run **10 test cases per challenge** and tell you whether each test passed or failed.
+Running the main functions in src/JavaCodeGolfMain.java and src/JavaScriptCodeGolfMain.js will execute **10 test cases per challenge**.

-You can run them directly in the command line with these commands:
+### Use these commands to test your code:

 `node src/JavaScriptCodeGolfMain.js`

 `javac -d ./bin ./src/**/*.java && java -cp ./bin JavaCodeGolfMain`

-If you pass all challenges in and all test case for each language, you’ll see this message:
+Once you pass all 50 tests, you’ll see this message:

 `🏆🏆🏆 !!All challenges passed!! 🏆🏆🏆`

 ---

-## 🎯 Scoring Rules
+## 🎯 Scoring Rules and getting your total

 - Your score is the **character count of your whole function** (Lower is better)
-- **BUT**... for each test failure you get, you’ll be slapped with a **+100 character penalty** so make sure all test cases pass first!
+- You get a **+100 character penalty** for every failed test - make sure they all pass!

+### To get your total score, run:

+`python3 playerScore.py`

+(or `python playerScore.py` if you're an OG Python-er and that doesn't work)